 Causes of Diabetic Neuropathy

-When glucose activates the Polyol pathway, one of the effects is decreased levels of glutathione in its reduced and oxidized states (GSH & GSSG, respectively).
+When glucose activates the Polyol pathway, one of the effects is decreased levels of glutathione in its reduced and oxidised states (GSH & GSSG, respectively).
 Glutathione is an important antioxidant in humans, preventing damage to important cellular components caused by free radicals.
 The reduction of GSH and GSSG levels, as well as the ratio of GSH to GSSG, in diabetics has been shown to create oxidative stress and cell damage.
 This is further reinforced by the increase of malondialdehyde (MDA), a marker for oxidative stress.

 Possible Benefits of Endocannabinoid Activation with Cannabidiol